azuline/rose/docs/PLAYLISTS_COLLAGES.md

 LOOΠΔ ODD EYE CIRCLE - Chaotic.opus
 # And the logs printed to stderr are:
-[18:22:42] INFO: Edited playlist Shower from EDITOR [18:22:42] INFO: Refreshing the read cache for 1 playlists [18:22:42] INFO: Applying cache updates for playlist Shower
+[18:22:42] INFO: Edited playlist Shower from EDITOR [18:22:42] INFO: Updating cache for playlist Shower

 $ tree "8.
 Playlists/Shower/"
 8. Playlists/Shower/